Great Barrier Reef cruises from Port Douglas with Quicksilver Cruises

 These Great Barrier Reef cruises from Port Douglas to Agincourt Reef offer the perfect opportunity to explore the famous reef.
-Guests can watch fish feeding, go snorkelling, try scuba diving, and view the fabulous marine life on a semi-submersible sub.
+Guests can watch fish feeding, go snorkelling, try scuba diving (additional cost applies), and view the fabulous marine life on a semi-submersible sub.
 A tropical buffet lunch is included.
+Duration: 7 hours (approx.)

-There are literally hundreds of ways to explore the magnificent Great Barrier Reef, which spans much of the North Queensland coast.
+There are literally hundreds of ways to explore the magnificent Great Barrier Reef off the North Queensland coast.

 It’s an early start as we board the sleek catamaran at the Port Douglas pier for the 72-kilometre cruise to Agincourt.
 Don’t worry – you can take a catch-up nap on the way out to the reef!